quicwg/base-drafts/draft-ietf-quic-http.md

 There is an inherent race condition between an endpoint starting new streams and the remote sending a GOAWAY frame.
-To deal with this case, the GOAWAY contains the stream identifier of the last peer- initiated stream that was or might be processed on the sending endpoint in this connection.
+To deal with this case, the GOAWAY contains the stream identifier of the last peer-initiated stream that was or might be processed on the sending endpoint in this connection.
 For instance, if the server sends a GOAWAY frame, the identified stream is the highest-numbered stream initiated by the client.
 This MAY be lower than the stream limit